 - This is the date your payout will arrive in your bank account.
 For Pending or In Transit payouts, this is the expected date

 Clicking Transactions to the left of a payout will take you to the Card Transactions report.
 This report will show you a breakdown of every transaction that accounted for each payout you receive.

 Requesting credit card information via the Client Portal

 Once your Client Portal is set up for your practice, you can easily request credit card information from your clients so that they can access and pay off their balance using their credit card.
 This can be done directly through the secure Client Portal.

 Tip: To set up the Client Portal for your practice, see: Setting up the Client Portal.
 To help clients with managing their credit card payments, see: Using the Client Portal to make credit card payments.

-By default, the Credit Card Information form is selected in your settings if you have a Stripe account through SimplePractice.
+By default, the Credit Card Information form is selected in your settings if you have an Online Payments account through SimplePractice.
 This means that it’ll be included in the intake packet you send to new clients.
 You'll have the option to deselect that form before sending the client intake:

 If you don’t want to include the Credit Card Information form in the default intake packet, you can remove it by following these steps: